MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/template-tags.md

 - *Entities*

     This attribute contains the result of fetchxml query.
-You can iterate the result and use it in your webtemplate.
+You can iterate the result and use it in your web template.

     ```
     <table>